wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 or downgraded until the second `GETX` releases the lock.
 This way, it is impossible for a locked `GETX` instruction to cause a cache miss, and hence `handleGetXResp()` should never see a locked `GETX` as the request type.

+4. `GETX` requests with the `F_LOCKED` flag set is regarded as the second half of read-modify-write atomic instructions.
+When such a request is processed (it should always hit on the first attempt), the flag is checked, and if the flag is set, the lock counter of the block will be incremented by calling `incLock()`.